BlackSharkTech/xavier-demo-android/documentation/adding-xavier.md

-# Adding Xavier to your App
+# Adding the Xavier Library to your Application

 1. Create a directory `libs` inside your project's `app` folder
 2. Download the [library AAR file](../downloads/v2.0/xavierlib.aar)